 Photo of an ancient cryptographic device, looking a bit like a steam-punk calculator.

-Benchmark of the BBS+ signature scheme
+Benchmark of the BBS signature

 Photo by Christian Lendl / Unsplash